anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We the people are the rightful masters of both Congress and the courts, not to overthrow the Constitution but to overthrow the men who pervert the Constitution.
+Quote: Patience is the companion of wisdom.

-By: Abraham Lincoln
+By: Augustine of Hippo